dgis/xsddiagram/ReadMe.txt

 - GPL (Part of the source code are dual licensed with LGPL and MS-PL)
 - Need of the Microsoft Framework.NET 2.0 (if not already install) or Mono
 - Display the elements, the groups and the attributes
-- Show the text/HTML documentation of element and attribute when available
+- Show and display the text/HTML documentation of element and attribute when available
+- Walk the displayed tree with the keyboard
 - Print the diagram
 - Export the diagram to SVG, PNG, JPG and EMF (EMF only with Windows)
 - Zoom the diagram with the mouse wheel while holding the control key